Regulations governing the EMI license in Lithuania

 • Fit-and-proper files for managers, shareholders and key persons

-• Business plan and programme of operations
+• Business plan and program of operations

 • Three-year financial forecasts